cz4pt/XFLR5-Utilities/README.md

    The first lines are skipped; the file names are used for the legend.

-PLOTAIRFOILCURVES Compares the Cl-alpha, Cl-Cd, Cm-alpha, and Cm-cl curves for one or more airfoils, however many share the input Reynolds and Mach numbers.
+PLOTAIRFOILCURVES compares the Cl-alpha, Cl-Cd, Cm-alpha, and Cm-cl curves for one or more airfoils, however many share the input Reynolds and Mach numbers.
    Re = Reynolds number